mdfnam/QnA/Kinds of Words in Arabic.md

 - Fi'l: verb
 - Harf: preposition, conjunction

-### Note:
-- Each word must fit unequivocally into one of these categories, with no room for belonging to two of them or creating a fourth category.
-- Ism literally translates to 'name,' and a noun, which also signifies the name of something, which is why 'ism' is referred to as a noun.
-However, this doesn't imply that it belongs to the noun parts of speech only.
-- In Arabic, the subject (doer of the verb) and verb appear together in a single word.
-For example, `يَنْصُرُ` (yansuru) means “he helps”.
-That’s why we refer Fi’l as ‘More than a Verb’.
-- In Arabic grammar, the term "harf " is often referred to as a "particle“.
-These particles serve to connect words, convey relationships, and provide additional information in a sentence.
-Arabic particles in english are typically prepositions and conjunctions.
-- We have not treated ‘Article’ as a separate part of speech because an article is nothing but a word that modifies a noun by indicating whether it is specific or general.
+**Note:** We have not treated ‘Article’ as a separate part of speech because an article is nothing but a word that modifies a noun by indicating whether it is specific or general.
 We'll address this topic after discussing noun.

 ---